miketarpey/piper/README.md

 >> head(5)
 ```

-## Features
+## Goals and Features
-- Simplifies working with data pipelines by implementing a set of common wrapper functions.
+- Simplify data wrangling/building data pipelines by using a set of easy to remember wrapper functions.

-- Additional wrappers for exporting data to Excel files (using [xlsxwriter](https://xlsxwriter.readthedocs.io/))
+- Enhance working with Excel files through the WorkBook class
+    - Exporting high quality formatted Excel Workbooks using [xlsxwriter](https://xlsxwriter.readthedocs.io/)
 - Provide access to databases with support for SQL based scripting and connections.

-To-do list:
+___To-do list___
 * TBD

 ## Documentation